foolin/tigo/README.md

 ### Context

-For each incoming request, a `routing.Context` object is passed through the relevant handlers.
-Because `routing.Context` embeds `fasthttp.RequestCtx`, you can access all properties and methods provided by the latter.
+For each incoming request, a `tigo.Context` object is passed through the relevant handlers.
+Because `tigo.Context` embeds `fasthttp.RequestCtx`, you can access all properties and methods provided by the latter.

 Additionally, the `Context.Param()` method allows handlers to access the URL path parameters that match the current route.